 Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

-Delicious Creamy spaghetti seafood salad made with creamy Italian dressing, tomatoes, onions, cucumbers, and seafood.
-The perfect salad for summer holiday cookouts, parties, picnics, and family gatherings at the park.
+Delicious Creamy Spaghetti Seafood Salad made with creamy Italian dressing, tomatoes, onions, cucumbers, and seafood.
+And, it’s the perfect salad for summer holiday cookouts, parties, picnics, and family gatherings at the park.

 Creamy Spaghetti Seafood Salad

 My aunt Janet and my older cousin Nydia would always bring creamy spaghetti seafood salad to every family function.
-They were the ones who made it best and it was always their seafood salad that I looked forward to eating the most.
+They were the ones who made it best, and it was always their creamy spaghetti seafood salad that I looked forward to eating the most.
 Lol!

-I don’t think they had an actual recipe for it but they always made it the same way.
-Nydia used creamy Italian dressing and my aunt Janet would put Zesty Italian dressing in her salad, very similar to my Zesty Italian Pasta Salad Recipe.
+I don’t think they had an actual recipe for it, but they always made it the same way.
+Nydia used creamy Italian dressing and my aunt Janet put Zesty Italian dressing in her salad, very similar to my Zesty Italian Pasta Salad Recipe.

 The anti-white club

-I don’t know what that’s about but people like that exist!
+I don’t know what that’s about, but people like that exist!
 Lol!
-And so, the family always devoured Aunt Janet’s Italian seafood salad first.
-The creamy one wouldn’t last long either, but my Aunt Janet’s salad would always be the first to go.
+And so, the family always devoured Aunt Janet’s salad first.
+The creamy one wouldn’t last long either, but my Aunt Janet’s zesty italian salad would always be the first to go.

 Common questions about spaghetti